nibags/apparmor-profiles/README.md

 	- If you need to reload a profile: `sudo apparmor_parser -r /etc/apparmor.d/usr.bin.profile`

 	- For profile in compliant mode: `sudo aa-complain /etc/apparmor.d/usr.bin.profile`

+	- NOTE: In Ubuntu, you need to install the `apparmor-utils` package to use the `aa-enforce` and `aa-complain` commands.

 3. View profiles status: